monmima/node-and-sql-aide-memoire-by-monmima/README.md

 6. create a database and then import the database content into it if needs be ***(you cannot create a database directly from a file you want to import)***

 Apparently, the path can be a bit different from one Linux distro to the other.

+## Running the project as a whole

+1. To the above steps to run MySQL first
+2. Then, type "nodemon" in the console
+3. If you get a crash, it's probably because the dependencies are not install.
+Use "npm install" if that's the case.